Mole Valley District Council

 Mole Valley District Council provides district-level services for the local government district of Mole Valley, in Surrey, in South East England.
 County-level services are provided by Surrey County Council.
 Parts of the district are covered by civil parishes, which form a third tier of local government for their areas.

+Mole Valley District Council, along with all Surrey district councils and Surrey County Council will be abolished in 2027 as part of ongoing local government restructuring, with the area of Mole Valley to become part of East Surrey, administered by East Surrey Council.

 Political control

 The council has been under Liberal Democrat majority control since 2019.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: